Beeradise/project-jarod-manifesto/README.md

 This is a living document — Claude is a named collaborator per its own knowledge-integrity doctrine (§02): every claim is verified, estimated, or flagged unknown, never filled in with plausible-sounding fluff.

+## License

+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+Copyright (c) 2026 Beeradise.